apnadkarni/blt/man/BLT.rst

 VARIABLES
 ---------

-The following Tcl variables are either set or used by BLT at various times in its execution:
+The following TCL variables are either set or used by BLT at various times in its execution:

 **blt_library**
-  This variable contains the name of a directory containing a library of Tcl scripts and other files related to BLT.
+  This variable contains the name of a directory containing a library of TCL scripts and other files related to BLT.
 Currently, this directory contains the **blt::drag&drop** protocol scripts and the PostScript prolog used by **blt::graph** and **blt::barchart**.
 The value of this variable is taken from the **BLT_LIBRARY** environment variable, if one